 Why Changing Careers Is More Normal Than You Think?

-The idea that a career is a single path chosen once and followed faithfully for forty years is a model that has not reflected the reality of Australian working life for a long time.
-It persists as a social expectation in many professional environments, which is part of why career changers often feel a disproportionate degree of self-consciousness about a decision that is, in practice, extremely common.
+The idea of a single career path chosen once and followed for forty years is outdated.
+Yet it persists as a social expectation in many professional environments.
+As a result, career changers often feel disproportionate self-consciousness about a very common decision.

-Australian Bureau of Statistics labour force data consistently shows that Australians change not just employers but career directions multiple times over a working life, with the frequency of career transitions increasing across successive generations entering the workforce.
-The structural reasons for this are well-documented: the pace of industry change driven by technology adoption, the lengthening of working lives as Australians live and work longer, the increasing importance of meaning and alignment in work decisions rather than stability alone, and the growing availability of reskilling pathways that make career transitions practically achievable rather than prohibitively expensive in time and money.
+Australian Bureau of Statistics labour force data tells a different story.
+Australians change not just employers but career directions multiple times over a working life.
+Importantly, the frequency of career transitions is increasing across successive generations.
+Several structural reasons explain this shift.
+Technology adoption is changing industries faster than ever.
+Working lives are lengthening as Australians live and work longer.
+Meaning and alignment in work decisions matter more than stability alone.
+Meanwhile, reskilling pathways have made career transitions practically and financially achievable.

-Gallup’s research on Australian workforce engagement finds that a significant proportion of Australian workers describe themselves as not engaged or actively disengaged in their current role.
-The research also identifies that engagement is most closely linked not to compensation but to the sense that the work a person is doing connects to their genuine strengths and interests.
-A professional who is disengaged because they are in the wrong career is not a performance problem.
-They are a career direction problem, and a career direction problem has a career direction solution.
+Gallup’s research on Australian workforce engagement adds further context.
+A significant proportion of Australian workers describe themselves as not engaged or actively disengaged.
+Crucially, engagement is most closely linked to work that connects to genuine strengths and interests, not to compensation.
+A disengaged professional in the wrong career does not have a performance problem.
+They have a career direction problem, and that problem has a career direction solution.

-The stigma around career change among Australian employers has also reduced substantially over the past decade.
-LinkedIn’s Global Talent Trends research finds that hiring managers in Australia and globally increasingly view career changers as a strategic hiring asset: they bring diversity of perspective, transferable skills from adjacent fields, and in many cases the specific combination of domain knowledge and new-field motivation that early career candidates cannot offer.
-The professional who frames their career change well in an application is not overcoming a disadvantage.
+Employer attitudes toward career change have also shifted substantially over the past decade.
+LinkedIn’s Global Talent Trends research finds that hiring managers in Australia increasingly view career changers as a strategic hiring asset.
+They bring diversity of perspective and transferable skills from adjacent fields.
+Often, they offer a combination of domain knowledge and fresh motivation that early career candidates cannot match.
+A professional who frames their career change well is not overcoming a disadvantage.
 They are presenting a genuine differentiator.

 How to Know When It Is Time to Change Careers?